camorenoa/css-animation-example/README.md

 # css-animation-example
-This is an example of a simple css animation with css3 transicions and animations
+This is an example of a simple css animation with css3 transitions and animations